dkaslovsky/nav/README.md

 `nav` is a terminal filesystem explorer built for interactive ls workflows.

-It can be used in bash/zsh functions such as
+It can be used as a standalone TUI or in bash/zsh functions such as
 ```bash
 # interactive `ls` + `cd`
 function nv {